afruizh/TreeEyed/README.md

 Planned improvements for TreeEyed include:

-- [ ] Human-in-the-loop correction, merging, nms.
+- [ ] Worflow for Human-in-the-loop inference correction, merging, non-max suppression, dataset export.
 - [ ] Analsys export.
 - [ ] Integration of additional AI models for tree monitoring.
 - [ ] Support for state-of-the-art models such as DinoV3.
 - [ ] Tree zonification features for spatial analysis.
+- [ ] Tree changes analysis.
 - [ ] Carbon stock estimation tools.

 Stay updated with progress and new features in the [documentation](https://treeeyed.readthedocs.io/en/latest/) and on the [GitHub repository](https://github.com/your-repo/treeeyed).